How to cook white asparagus, German style. Classic spargel recipe with quick and easy Hollandaise sauce (no-fail).

 To prepare German style white asparagus you will need a large pot filled with water to boil it.
 Additionally:

-- Butter, lemon juice, salt and sugar.
-All are traditionally added to the boiling water to flavor the white asparagus while it is cooking.
+Butter, lemon juice, salt and sugar.
+All are traditionally added to the boiling water to flavor the vegetable while it is cooking.

 For a no-hassle, no-fail Hollandaise sauce made entirely in your blender you will need: